CIS Integrative Project Stipends

 - Budget: The award may be used as a stipend for the awardee(s), but if the award will be used for other purposes (especially for #3) please itemize them.

 - Additional Support: List any additional support required for successful completion of the project and how that support will be provided.

 - Timeline: List the anticipated date of completion.
 For the grant proposal award (#1) please list the targeted funding source and its deadline.

-Proposals will be reviewed by members of the CIS Faculty Advisory Committee and Dr. Andrea Grove, Faculty Director, California Institute for Social Business.
+Proposals will be reviewed by members of the CIS Faculty Advisory Committee and the Faculty Director.
 Members of the committee who have submitted applications will not read proposals or take part in the review.